Rogue Traders Biography (Wikipedia)

-Rogue Traders are an Australian electronic, pop rock band formed in 2002 by mainstay James Ash on keyboards.
+Rogue Traders were an Australian electronic, pop rock band formed in 2002 by mainstay James Ash on keyboards.
 In 1989, Ash met fellow original member Steve Davis, in London while both were working as DJs.
 Before forming Rogue Traders, the pair had worked together on many projects, including the dance music act, Union State which relocated to Melbourne in 1992.
 The group's name comes from the 1999 drama film, Rogue Trader.
 They were joined in 2004 by soap opera actress, Natalie Bassingthwaighte, on lead vocals and Cameron McGlinchey on drums.

 Rogue Traders have achieved chart success in Australia, with seven Top 20 hits on the ARIA Singles Chart, "One of My Kind", "Voodoo Child", "Way to Go!", "Watching You", "We're Coming Home", "Don't You Wanna Feel" and "I Never Liked You".
 Their most successful single, "Voodoo Child", peaked at number three on the UK Singles Chart, number four in Australia, number seven on the New Zealand Singles Chart and number fifteen on the Irish Singles Chart.
 The group's two Top 5 albums in Australia are Here Come the Drums (2005) and Better in the Dark (2007).
 In 2007 Here Comes the Drums was certified 4× platinum by ARIA for shipment of 280,000 copies, while Better in the Dark was certified platinum in 2008.
 As of 2008, Rogue Traders have been nominated for ten ARIA Awards, three MTV AVMA Awards, one The Nickelodeon Kids' Choice Awards, one Inside Film Award, and eight APRA Awards.